fedidat/HexoSite/source/_posts/140-migrate-font-fork.md

 ## 1. Move the files.

-In your gulpfile or whatever you use, bring the bare necessary from the node_modules:
+In your gulpfile or whatever you use, bring the bare necessary from the node module to your page:

 ```js
 gulp.task('lib:fork-awesome',function(){